 - Thought leadership.
 Buyers choose sales rep that add value and insight.

 - Competitive differentiation.
-Insights help differentiate you
+Insights help differentiate you versus your competitors.

 - Business conversations, not sales pitches.
 People don’t trust companies who cold call and are perceived as “spammy.”

-Companies that provide value and insights are winning their customers over.
+Companies that provide value and insights are winning their customers or clients over.
 According to Corporate Visions, 74 percent of buyers choose the sales rep that was first to bring value and insight and according to Forrester, 82 percent of buyers viewed at least five pieces of content from the winning vendor.
-Check out 107 mind-blowing sales stats.
+Check out these 107 mind-blowing sales stats.

 The Social Seller Wins